 The preparation of financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenditures during the reporting period.
 Examples of significant estimates made by management include estimating the fair values of financial instruments, valuation allowances for deferred income tax assets and assumptions used for share-based compensation.
 Actual results may differ from those estimates.

 A detailed summary of all the Company's significant critical accounting estimates is included in Note 3 to the September 30, 2019 annual consolidated financial statements.

 Changes in Accounting Policies

-(i) IFRS 9 - Financial instruments ("IFRS 9")
+IFRS 16 - Leases ("IFRS 16")